-Description An end-terraced cottage and attic.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Hall, Lounge, Sitting Room, Kitchen, Bathroom.
-FIRST FLOOR:- Landing, Two Bedrooms.
-Gross internal floor area (m2) 100sqm approx. Neighbourhood and location The property is located within an established residential area where surrounding properties are of a similar age and character.
-The property sits adjacent to a motor engineer/MOT station and workshop.
-Local amenities are readily available.
-Age In excess of 100 years.
-Weather Dry and bright.
-Weather over recent weeks has been mixed.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a pointed finish.
-The adjacent flashings appear to be formed in lead.
+Description A semi-detached two storey villa.
+Accommodation GROUND FLOOR: Entrance hall, lounge, kitchen, toilet.
+FIRST FLOOR: Landing, two bedrooms, shower room.
+Gross internal floor area (m2) 77 sq.m. approximately.
+Neighbourhood and location The property was built by the Local Authority and is located within an established residential are where surrounding properties are of a similar age and character.
+Many appear to be in private ownership.
+Local amenities are readily available within convenient distance in Kilmarnock town centre.
+Age Approximately 45 years.
+Weather Overcast with light rain showers.
+Weather over recent weeks has been generally mixed.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and covered with slate.
-The roof structure incorporates dormer projections.
-I was able to inspect the roof space and gained access from a hatch within the first floor bedroom.
-The roof is built of timber trusses and boarded over with timber sarking board materials.
-Insulation material is laid beneath the ceiling joists.
+The roof is pitched and covered in tiles.
+I was able to inspect the roof space and gained access from a hatch within a first floor bedroom.
+The roof is built of timber trusses and boarded over with fibreboard sarking material.
+Insulation material is laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material comprising half round gutters feeding round downpipes.
+Rainwater units are of PVC material consisting of half round downpipes feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of solid stone and solid brick construction having a part pointed and part rendered finish.
+The outer walls are of non-traditional construction, the specific type known as 'Wimpey No-Fines'.
+This is a form of poured concrete construction, lined internally and rendered externally.
+More recently a programme of upgrading has been undertaken with the addition of external wall insulation.
+The damp proof course was not visible, however, I would anticipate a building of this age to have a PVC damp proof course or similar.
+There are sub-floor ventilators to lower walls.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and external doors are of uPVC double glazed type.
+There are PVC fascia boards.

 External decorations Visually inspected.

-External decorative finishes are painted where appropriate.
+External decorative finishes are generally of low maintenance material.

 Conservatories / porches None.
-Communal areas None.